Frequently Asked Questions

 What about Pricing?

-The ObjectBox database will always be free to use.
-We are offering additional commercial services / products for / around ObjectBox database in the future.
+The ObjectBox core database will always be free to use.
+We are offering additional commercial services and products for and around the core ObjectBox database.

 Example for commercial services we offer:

-• Training: to get you started asap, we can come in and help you integrating ObjectBox in your specific context.
+- Initial Setup and Training: to get you started asap, we can come in and help you integrate ObjectBox.

 Still have questions?